-Last update on site 14 June 2013
+Last update on site 07//4/2017

 A very warm welcome to our site!

-We also suggest and work for specific projects in the School, such as the recently installed commemorative stained glass window above the main entrance doors.
+We also suggest and work for specific projects in the School, such as the recently installed commemorative stained-glass window, above the main entrance doors.
 In addition we are committed to the ongoing funding of a Music Scholarship and other student merit awards (see below).
 The site itself is also proving to be a useful tool for student classwork.

 Hope you enjoy your visit here, and would be pleased to hear from you. (see "contact" page)

-Percy C W Langford
+Percy C W Langford 1920

-The life and fortunes of the Dandenong High School Ex Students Association have waxed and waned since it began in the 1920's.
+The life and fortunes of the Dandenong High School Ex Students' Association have waxed and waned since it began in the 1920s.
 Then it was led by the principal, Mr PCW Langford and supported by enthusiastic staff and former pupils.
 Many social events were enjoyed in the township and money was raised for the school.
-This continued throughout the 1930’s, although the Great Depression did put a damper on things.
+This continued throughout the 1930s, although the Great Depression did put a damper on things.
 By the time World War II commenced, all but the very basics at the school fell by the wayside.

-During the 1950’s, an energetic revival occurred under the leadership of former Prefect and House Captain, Ted Hook.
+During the 1950s, an energetic revival occurred under the leadership of former Prefect and House Captain, Ted Hook.
 His group met weekly at the Manhattan Café in Langhorne St Dandenong.
 They organised dances, final term socials for the students of the school, fundraising events, and were responsible for the highly successful week of celebrations to mark the school’s 40th anniversary.
 When these group members gradually moved away during the 1960s, to raise families and pursue their careers, the Association once again went into recess.
-In an “official sense” at least, there appears to have been little or no Ex- Student activity in the socially and politically turbulent period of the late 1960’s and 1970’s.
+In an “official sense” at least, there appears to have been little or no Ex- Student activity in the socially and politically turbulent period of the late 1960s and 1970s.

 Then in 1989, a committee of former staff and students was formed to organise DHSâs 70th anniversary.
-Former Prefect and House Captain Greta Jungwirth (de Vries) co-ordinated the hastily put together group, and in three months time all was prepared for what was a memorable âBack toâ on the 19th August.
+Former House Captain and later teacher at Cleeland Secondary College, Greta Jungwirth (de Vries) co-ordinated the hastily put together group, and in three months time all was prepared for what was a memorable âBack toâ on the 19th August.
 Thousands of ex- students, together with many former teachers, gathered from all over the country for the weekend of activities, and many didnât want to leave when the gates were closing.
 Encouraged by this show of interest and enthusiasm, Greta and members of the organising committee decided to try to capitalise on it, and eventually this led to the present incarnation of the Association.

 After a first attempt in November 1990,. a second meeting on 20 February 1992, firmly re-established the Association.
 The encouragement and support of the principal, Bruce Rayment, was crucial at this time.
 The aims of the newly formed committee were ambitious, but over the next ten years most were achieved.
 A data base of former students and staff was established, a history unit was set up to catalogue and store archival materials at the school, items of replica memorabilia (eg, old uniforms) were designed and purchased, a choir of ex-students and staff recorded a CD of school songs in 1996, class decade reunions were held every year, and the committee members took responsibility for organising the 75th and 80th anniversaries of the school.

-The Association today is strong and vibrant, with encouraging interest from more recent students, leading to confidence that it will continue to be a relevant body attached to the school into the future.
+The Ex-Students' Association today is strong and vibrant, with encouraging interest being shown by more recent students, leading to confidence that it will continue to be a relevant body attached to the school into the future.
 This will always depend of course upon former students continuing to come forward with a desire to put something back into DHS, enlarged as its student body now is, with the recent inclusion of pupils from the former Cleeland and Doveton Secondary Colleges, and so help to preserve its ever growing history and tradition.